Jazli14/library-database/README.md

 ## Tables and Search

 ### Books Table
-Both a User and Admin will have a table of books that will be displayed directly under the search bar which displays the books title, author, a rating out of 5, number of pages, the year it was published and also if the book was available to loan to the User.
+Both a User and Admin will have a table of books that will be displayed directly under the search bar which displays the **books title, author, a rating out of 5, number of pages, the year it was published and also if the book was available to loan to the User.**

-If a User account is using the system they are allowed to loan books that are available to them, using the date pickers at the bottom.
+If a User account is using the system they are allowed to loan books that are available to them, using the date pickers at the bottom beside the loan button.
 This will update the book’s availability and create a loan in the database for that book.

 Instead of loaning a book to themselves, an Admin will be allowed to delete, create and edit books.
 The latter two functions will prompt a window to open up to add or change a title, author, rating, number of pages, year and if it's available.